IBSAT 2025-ICFAI Business School MBA/PGPM 2026

 Course Details | Postgraduate |

 MBA in Technology Management eligibility criteria can vary between colleges.
-The educational requirements are also different for reserved, sponsored, and non-sponsored seats.
-In this article, we have provided the MBA Technology Management eligibility criteria taken into account by most business schools in India.
+The educational requirements differ for reserved, sponsored, and non-sponsored seats.
+Below, we have provided the MBA Technology Management general eligibility criteria considered by most business schools in India.

 Educational Qualification | Bachelor's degree from a recognised institute in India |